 That the Scoping Memo issued in preparation for hearings on the items mentioned above include the items discussed by AReM below.

-B. The Suspension of PX Credits [NOTE: this section is optional]
+B. The Suspension of PX Credits [NOTE: this section is optional] Let’s not put it in

 AReM believes that there are numerous issues of fact related to the utilities’ prior suspension of the payment of PX Credits.
 They include:

-Whether the utilities’ filing of their respective petitions for modification entitled them to suspend payment of PX credits, absent action by the Commission on the petitions;
+Whether the utilities’ filing of their respective petitions for modification entitled them to suspend payment of PX credits, absent action by the Commission on the petitions(Dan: is this the proper way to state it? – me being me, I’d rather say – Reasons why the utilities thought it was proper to unilaterally suspend payment in direct violation of CPUC rules – or something like that) ;

-How and when payment is to be made to affected direct access customers and the energy service providers (“ESPs”) who serve them; and
+How and when payment is to be made to affected direct access customers and the energy service providers (“ESPs”) who serve them (we don’t want this issue in the proceeding – at least for payments due before 1.17.01); and

 ??